Skip to content

 Brewery Het Anker

 The family-run brewery has been producing beer since the 15th century and is now best known for its “Gouden Carolus.”
-There are tours with tastings and a guesthouse directly on the premises.
+Tours with tastings are available, and there is a guesthouse directly on the premises.
 The facility is quietly located in a historic part of the city and is also architecturally interesting.

 Large Beguinage

-The Beguinage consists of narrow alleys, small gardens, and a quiet, almost village-like atmosphere in the middle of the city.
-It is part of the UNESCO World Heritage and recalls the religious and social life of single women in the Middle Ages.
+The Beguinage consists of narrow streets, small gardens, and a quiet, almost village-like atmosphere in the middle of the city.
+It is part of the UNESCO World Heritage and recalls the religious-social life of single women in the Middle Ages.
 Today, it is a quiet residential area, freely accessible but not heavily touristy.

 Winter Garden of the Ursuline Institute

-The Winter Garden is located a bit outside in the district of Onze-Lieve-Vrouw-Waver, part of a former girls’ school complex, and was designed in the Art Nouveau style around 1900.
+The Winter Garden is located a bit outside in the district of Onze-Lieve-Vrouw-Waver, part of a former girls’ school complex, and was designed in Art Nouveau style around 1900.
 Particularly striking are the colorful glass ceilings with floral motifs.
-The site is only accessible through guided tours, but it is very worth seeing due to its intricate details.
+The site is only accessible through guided tours but is very worth seeing due to its detailed design.

 Instagram placeholder